luischaparroc/holbertonschool-zero_day/c/README.md

 # C

-In this directory, it is storaged the c files of the project
+In this directory, it is storaged the c files of the project.